-Justifying their top billing in badminton at the event, Korea’s star-studded line-up took top honours in each final they contested – with Kim (BWF home page) featuring in Mixed Doubles with Kim Ki Jung and in Women’s Doubles with Chang Ye Na.
+Justifying their top billing in badminton at the event, Korea’s star-studded line-up took top honours in each final they contested – with Kim (BWF home page) featuring in Mixed Doubles with Kim Ki Jung and in Women’s Doubles with Jang Ye Na.

 As the curtains fell on badminton in the Russian city, China was shut out of gold-medal glory with Thailand’s, Tanongsak Saensomboonsuk (below; second left), capturing the lone gold for which Korea was not in contention.
 He thwarted Chinese hopeful, Gao Huan, in the Men’s Singles finale – 21 12 21 17.

 Other than this match, the last day of the week-long event at the Tennis Academy belonged to Korea who showed off their prowess across the various disciplines.

 Kim, whose birthday was on Tuesday, got the party started with her male namesake, overcoming China’s Mixed Doubles pair, Liu Cheng/Tian Qing, 22-20 21-14.
 Women’s Singles top seed, Sung Ji Hyun (left; kneeling), followed her Korean compatriots and – despite tough resistance from her opponent – got past second seed, Chinese Taipei’s Tai Tzu Ying.
 The scoreline: 21-16 29-27.